…For a very special Valentine’s Day

-What better way to delight your sweetheart this Sunday than with more than a box of chocolates, but rather a chocolate creation made by you to show just how much you care?
+So what better way to delight your sweetheart this Valentine’s Day than with more than a box of chocolates, but rather a chocolate creation made by you to show just how much you really care?

-Here are four chocolate-themed recipes from the chefs at Capsicum Culinary Studio, that are guaranteed to impress your loved one.
+With that in mind, here are four chocolate-themed recipes – suggested by chefs from Capsicum Culinary Studio – that are guaranteed to impress your loved one.

 Stream the melted chocolate mixture into the sabayon while whisking until both mixtures are well incorporated.
 Strain again.